GE Optima 660 and GE Discovery 750 – Comparison

 Sign up to learn more

-- They are available as 64- and 128-slice CT scanners (although you can find the Optima 660 as a 32-slice, scalable to a 128-slice CT).
+- Available as 64- and 128-slice.
+However, you can find the Optima 660 as a 32-slice, scalable to a 128-slice CT.

-- Both can produce high resolution, low dose imaging.
+- Produce high resolution, low dose imaging.

 Furthermore, they have several options in common: